NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Call From Death's Door.md

 **Prerequisites** Caretaker's Calling
 * * *
-**Trigger** The [[Conditions/Dying|Dying]] condition of an ally you're observing would increase.
+**Trigger** The [[Dying|Dying]] condition of an ally you're observing would increase.

 * * *

 Even death halts in the face of your power.
-Spend a Mythic Point; the triggering ally loses the dying condition, their [[Conditions/Wounded|Wounded]] condition doesn't increase, and they heal a number of Hit Points equal to twice your level.
+Spend a Mythic Point; the triggering ally loses the dying condition, their [[Wounded|Wounded]] condition doesn't increase, and they heal a number of Hit Points equal to twice your level.

 *Source: Pathfinder War of Immortals*
 *ORC*